-A lithe form flitted from the shadows and swung a meat cleaver, honed over days to the sharpest perfection—severing the neck of Thanh Nguyen.
+A lithe form flitted from the shadows and swung a meat cleaver—honed over days to the sharpest perfection—severing the neck of Thanh Nguyen.
 His head bounced and turned, eyes still open in surprise, looking at his impassive jurymen.
-Nguyen’s body remained kneeling and motionless for a few seconds as a small fountain of bright red blood pulsed out onto his chest.
-Slowly his body slumped over and, as if by design, lay supine next to his severed head as if nothing extraordinary had happened.
+Nguyen’s body remained kneeling and motionless for a few seconds as a small fountain of bright-red blood pulsed out onto his chest.
+His body slumped over and, as if by design, lay supine next to his severed head as if nothing extraordinary had happened.

-Jin called out softly and two men came in, lifted Nguyen’s body and head before leaving as silently as they came.
-He retreated into the shadows, only to return and serve each of the men a small cup of steaming hot green tea.
+Jin called out softly, and two men came in and lifted Nguyen’s body and head.
+They left as silently as they came.
+Jin retreated into the shadows, only to return and serve each of the men a small cup of steaming green tea.
 Despite being the executioner, Jin never forgot he was Johnny Wang’s manservant, before any other task.

 “Jin, have his body delivered, in plain sight, to his family.
 It will send a signal to them and all those who worked for Nguyen that they shouldn’t cross the Red Lotus.”